vasanthanchinnasamy/airplane-seating/README.md

 Output returned is a list of string where each entry in the list represent each row in airplane.

-In each row, data is comma separated where each item represents passenger number along with seat category.
+In each row, data is space separated where each item represents passenger number along with seat category.

 Seat Category:
 A - Aisle